Elmore Smith: Buffalo Braves

-In his first season, Smith averaged 17.3 points per game and 15.2 rebounds per game, playing alongside Bob Kauffman, and was named to the NBA All-Rookie Team.
+In his first season, playing center, Smith averaged 17.3 points per game and 15.2 rebounds per game.
+He was second in NBA Rookie of the Year voting to Sidney Wicks.
+Smith played alongside All-Star forward Bob Kauffman, and was named to the NBA All-Rookie Team.
+He was sixth in the NBA in rebounds per game average, behind Naismith Hall of Fame centers Wilt Chamberlain, Wes Unseld, Kareem Abdul-Jabbar, Nate Thurmond and Dave Cowens, and ahead of Hall of Famers Elvin Hayes, Bob Lanier and Jerry Lucas.
 His rebounding average for that season is the eighth-highest ever recorded by an NBA rookie.

-In 1972–1973, he averaged 18.3 points and 12.4 rebounds for the Braves.
-Then, on September 12, 1973 he was traded by the Braves to the Los Angeles Lakers for Jim McMillian.
+Smith got off to a slow start to the 1972-73 season because of the knee surgery to remove a cyst.
+Still, in 1972–1973, he averaged 18.3 points and 12.4 rebounds (11th best in the NBA) for the Braves, finishing 13th in NBA most valuable player voting.
+Then, on September 12, 1973, he was traded by the Braves to the Los Angeles Lakers for Jim McMillian.